Frequently, in a variety of experiments

 Since solar flares are the largest explosions in the solar system, it isn't surprising that they're often associated with high-velocity flows.
 Blobs of ejecta are frequently observed flying outwards from flares at speeds of several hundred kilometers per second.
 In 1999, however, we discovered the unexpected phenomenon of flows into the flare sites.
 Using the Soft X-ray Telescope on the Yohkoh solar observatory satellite, we detected features moving downward into the tops of post-eruption arcade at speeds of a few hundred kilometers per second.
 (See the publication by McKenzie & Hudson, 1999; and also the press release.)

 We now believe that these flows represent the retraction of magnetic flux tubes, shrinking to relax magnetic tension after reconnection.
-I'm working with Prof. Dana Longcope and graduate student Sabrina Savage to make quantitative measurements of Supra-Arcade Downflows, to determine the observational characteristics of magnetic reconnection in flares.
+My PhD student Sabrina Savage used Yohkoh, TRACE, and Hinode telescopes to make quantitative measurements of Supra-Arcade Downflows, in order to determine the observational characteristics of magnetic reconnection in flares.
+These observations formed the basis of Sabrina's dissertation, and we are still learning much these downflows about the conditions that control reconnection in current sheets.

 Quantifying Magnetic Reconnection

-In solar physics, we are now fairly convinced that magnetic fields are rearranged, and magnetic energy is released, via a set of processes which we refer to as magnetic reconnection.
+In solar physics, we are now convinced that magnetic fields are rearranged, and magnetic energy is released, via a set of processes which we refer to as magnetic reconnection.
 However, we're lacking some specifics: How fast does reconnection occur?
 How much flux is included in a given reconnection event?
 What triggers an event?
-By combining observational measurements with analytical estimates and computer modeling, we (Prof. Dana Longcope, Dr. Mark Linton (of Naval Research Lab, and myself) hope to continue finding answers to some of these questions.
+By combining observational measurements with analytical estimates and computer modeling, we hope to continue finding answers to some of these questions.

 Current Solar Activity